 Rainy day tent camping activities:

-If you’re stuck in the tent during an unexpected rain storm, it pays to pack things to do.
+If you’re stuck in the tent during an unexpected storm, it pays to pack things to do.
 Having your whole family in the tent with no games will quickly turn into a soggy, sad disaster.
 We literally bring things JUST for a rainy day, because when you’re a kid, nothing is as exciting as a new game or toy.

 In the tent:

-If it’s going to be a short rain storm while we’re camping, we go into the tent and try out some games and activities that we’ve literally saved for a rainy day.
+If it’s going to be a short sprinkle while we’re camping, we go into the tent and try out some games and activities that we’ve literally saved for a rainy day.
 Once we played a mini-board game that came with a kid’s meal we bought on the drive to camp.
 It was a silly cheap game that kept falling apart, but Tiny Critter had so much fun playing it because it was new.
 Here are our suggestions for activities for camping in the rain with kids.

 Our family loves all kinds of games, but this camping game is one of Tiny Critter’s favorites.
 You don’t need to be able to read, only to recognize numbers and count.
-It’s super fun to play a camping themed game while hiding out from a rain storm in your tent!
+It’s super fun to play a camping themed game while hiding out from a storm in your tent!

 Travel versions of popular games are a great choice for rainy days in the tent.
 All kinds of classic games can be found in a travel version.